 Sample of prepackaged candy not in compliance with nutrition label rule

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (March 6) announced that the sodium content of a prepackaged candy sample was found to be inconsistent with the declared content on its nutrition label.
-The CFS urged the trade to stop selling the affected batch of the product immediately.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (March 19) announced that the sodium content of a prepackaged candy sample was found to be inconsistent with the declared content on its nutrition label.
+The CFS urged the trade to stop selling the affected product immediately, regardless of batches.

 Product details are as follows:

 Net weight: 110 grams per pack